The Facebook Defect

 A chain of revelations has befallen Facebook since the Observer of London and the New York Times reported on March 17 that data about tens of millions of users had escaped the company’s control in 2014 and was likely exploited by Cambridge Analytica in efforts to push Britons to vote their way out of the E.U. and Americans to elect Donald Trump.
 (The firm has stated it did not break any laws and neither worked on the Brexit referendum nor used the data in any form during the U.S. presidential election.)
 Then we learned that all of Facebook’s users have probably had their public data “harvested” by outsiders at some stage because of ill-conceived product designs.
 Its stock dropped 20% before bouncing back a bit.
 And Zuckerberg, famously uncomfortable under the spotlight, was summoned for grilling before both houses of Congress.

 In response, Facebook has rushed through reforms at an unprecedented rate.
 New regulation appears certain, both in the U.S. and in many of the other 190 or so countries where Facebook operates.
-(See “Can Congress Rein in Big Tech?” on page 46.)
 In all of them, political campaigns use Facebook ads and posts to sway voters.
 Zuckerberg was emphatic before Congress that he welcomes regulation and that he and the company are willing to help craft it.

 Still, how could Facebook have let the way it handles personal data get so out of control?
 How could a company founded by an idealist reach a point where it’s widely accused of putting democracy at risk?
 How did Facebook end up here?